carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 ### Requirements:

-* A Linux or macOS machine, see the [Requirements](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/install.md) for details.
+* A Linux or macOS machine, see the [Requirements](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/getting-started/install.md) for details
 * `cardano-node` and `cardano-cli` in your $PATH

 {% hint style="info" %}
 Note: This section of the course will minimize the use of scripts.
 The intention is to make the process as transparent and clear as possible.
 {% endhint %}

 The `cardano-cli genesis create-cardano` command will be used to simplify the process.
 It will create most of the necessary files for the local cluster.
-You only need to supply the following template files as a starting point.
+You only need to supply the following template files as a starting point:

 1. Configuration
 2. Byron genesis template